Cosmicnomicon/miniature-goggles/log.md

 Modified the starting tooling section in readme.md **Why?** I want the starting point where we begin to reduce unknowns to be as clear and airtight as possible.
 The better this is, the easier everything afterwards should follow.

+# 10/7/25 22:39:16
+Modified the initial knowledge gathering tool in readme.md **Why?** It was too narrow in its usage description to be as useful as possible.
+It should now cover every conceptual use case possible.